 You also have an obligation to communicate with beneficiaries when you hold the executor role.
 Failing to do so may increase the chances of litigation.

-3. Failing to notify creditors
+3. Failing to notify them

-As an executor, you also have to notify any creditors who may have claims to the estate about its existence.
+As an executor, you also have to notify any who may have claims to the estate about its existence.
 This may require running a notice in a local newspaper.